GDMarco/NuPropa/README.md

 To account also for decays of heavy leptons, hadrons or bosons, this code needs to be used in combination with the [CRPYTHIAxDecays](https://github.com/GDMarco/CRPYTHIAxDecays) plug-in.

 ## Disclaimer
-This plugin is provided by the authors “as is,” without warranty of any kind.
+This plug-in is provided by the authors “as is,” without warranty of any kind.
 Use it with caution and interpret the results carefully.
 For any questions or comments, please, reach out to the authors.

 ## Acknowledgements